kd1729/Mstc_DataScience_Tasks/README.md

-# Mstc_DataScience_Tasks
+# Mstc_DataScience_Task

-Just learning Machine Language and doing exercises topic wise
+Truly and Deeply and Madly in love with Data Science !!